collective/collective.cover/README.rst

 * Not compatible with Plone 5;
   see the `list of related issues <https://github.com/collective/collective.cover/issues/642>`_ if you want to help.
+* `URI validation happens outside modal window <https://github.com/collective/collective.cover/issues/838>`_.
+  This is an issue present on Banner and Basic tiles.
 * `Package is not compatible with standard Plone tiles <https://github.com/collective/collective.cover/issues/81>`_.
   This will be addressed in a future release, if we get an sponsor.